Acquiring a Personal Loan With a Co-Signer: Benefits and Risks

 For example, if the borrower files for bankruptcy, you may be required to repay the debt yourself.
 Or, if the borrower dies, the debt may become your responsibility.

-If you're trying to help a friend or family member get a loan, you may be considering becoming a co-signer.
-However, co-signing comes with several risks, including the potential for damage to your credit score if the borrower defaults.
+As you can see by now, co-signing comes with several risks, including the potential for damage to your credit score if the borrower defaults.

-Luckily, there are a few alternative options to co-signing, though most are not as good for the primary loan borrower.
+Luckily, there are a few valid alternative options, though most are not as good for the primary loan borrower.

 Rebuilding Credit History